duckietown/duckietown-cslam/DISCUSSION_README.md

     - [ ] real time test with medium values (all above is on same bag file for now)
   - [ ] find out what parameters should be applied
 - [ ] Better retro-interpolation policy ?
-- [ ] Removing old vertices and edges and fixing watchtowers : see "long term experiment" section
+- [ ] Removing old vertices and edges: see "long term experiment" section
   - [x] Removing old vertices
   - [x] Stocking time defined in params
   - [x] Removing old vertices by chunck of half the stocking size